What is asbestos?

 Asbestos-containing material (ACM) can be found in many buildings (including public buildings and schools) and homes today.
 The older the building is, the more likely ACMs are present in the structure.
 Fortunately, most residential homes constructed within the past 20 years are not likely to contain any ACM.

-It is not possible to identify asbestos just by looking at it.
+Usually, it is not possible to identify asbestos containing materials just by looking at them.
 Only a person trained in asbestos fiber identification using a special polarized light microscope can identify it.
 There are environmental consultants who can be hired to identify asbestos in building materials.
+Products containing vermiculite, which can commonly be contaminanted with asbestos minerals, can be indentified by the distince accordian-like form of the mineral.

 If you have ACM in your home, your choices are to remove it, contain it, or live with it.
 The recommended thing to do, if the ACM is in good condition, is to leave it alone.
 The only way it can affect your health is when the material is damaged and fibers become airborne.
 If it is moderately damaged, it is recommended that you manage it in place (repair the damage and contain it, possibly with a coat of paint or sealer).
 Removing and disposing of any ACM is expensive and also increases the likelihood of releasing the fibers into the air.